gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/manually-connect-to-https-git-repositories-with-self-signed-ssl-certificates-or-other-ssl-issues-gij-cloud.md

 4. Enter **Host URL** and login credentials on the next screen.
 If 2FA is enabled on this account, enter PAT as the password.

-5. Click **Add integration** and continue to the end to complete this setup.
+5. Click **Add integration** and continue to completion.

     ![](/wp-content/uploads/gij-gitserver-gitlab-server-bad-ssl-example-c.png)

-6. If there’s an SSL verification error, click **Ignore certificate errors and continue connection** to proceed.
+6. If there's an SSL verification error, click **Ignore certificate errors and continue connection** to proceed.

-There are alternative solutions to make Java trust this certificate.
-Refer to the good articles from Atlassian which focuses on helping to resolve SSL Verification Issues:
+Alternative solutions exist for making Java trust this certificate.
+Refer to these Atlassian articles about resolving SSL verification issues:

 1.  [**Unable to Connect to SSL Services due to PKIX Path Building Failed**](https://confluence.atlassian.com/kb/unable-to-connect-to-ssl-services-due-to-pkix-path-building-failed-779355358.html)

 2.  [**Connecting to SSL services**](https://confluence.atlassian.com/jira/connecting-to-ssl-services-117455.html)

 For related topics on connecting repositories from other git hosts, see [Integration Guide](/git-integration-for-jira-cloud/integration-guide-gij-cloud).

 &nbsp;
 * * *